Karolosis/Karolosis/README.md

 - 👋 Hi, I’m @Karolosis
 - 👀 I’m interested in further developing my skillset as a programmer or Web Developer
-- 🌱 I’m currently learning AWS services with a little bit of React
+- 🌱 I’m currently learning AWS services with Python and C
 - 💞️ I’m looking to collaborate on any project that would help me grow in my career as well as assisting others with their projects
 - 📫 You can always reach me by just dropping a message